moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 these lists as guidance for places to ensure you are plugged in to maintain sufficient context.

-We recently [conducted a GTM and R&D sensing mechanism survey](https://gitlab.com/gitlab-com/Product/-/issues/1540) to get an understanding of how team members valued the sensing mechanisms listed below.
+In 2020, we [conducted a GTM and R&D sensing mechanism survey](https://gitlab.com/gitlab-com/Product/-/issues/1540) to get an understanding of how team members valued the sensing mechanisms listed below.
 We calculated this value by multiplying their responses (1-5) for how efficient they felt a sensing mechanism was by how their responses (1-4) for how effective they felt the sensing mechanism was.
 We've ranked the below lists by the average value from all respondents.

 ##### Sensing Mechanisms by Type